EnneGiKVis96/Tekken-7-Macro/README.md

-# Tekken-7-Macro
+### Description

-Tested for linux, it's a simple script in python that map keys for Backdash and Wavedash, and change p1/p2 side.
+- Tested for linux, it's a simple script in python that map keys for Backdash and Wavedash, and change p1/p2 side.

-Dependencies:
+### Dependencies

-pip install pynput
+- pynput

-pip install pyKey
+- pyKey

-xdotool (necessary for Linux)
+- xdotool (only for Linux)

-To install xodotool:

-For example: On fedora/openSUSE
+### Install

+`$ pip install pynput`

+`$ pip install pyKey`

+- for Fedora/OpenSuse distro
-sudo dnf install xdotool
+`$ sudo dnf install xdotool`

-On ubuntu/debian
+- for Ubuntu/Debian distro

-sudo apt install xdotool
+`$ sudo apt install xdotool`

-On Arch
+- for Arch distro

-sudo pacman -S xdotool
+`$ sudo pacman -S xdotool`

-Usage:
+### Usage

+You can run the script by using
-sh run.sh
+`$ sh run.sh`

-or
+**OR**

-python TK7-Macro.py
+`$ python TK7-Macro.py`

+Some info about usage:
+- Press Q to use backdash
+- Press E to use wavedash
+- Press F to change P1/P2 side during the game
+- Press ESC to close the program

+From source you can always change hotkey to what you prefer.